 Categories

 Huntsville OPP Police Press Releases

-(HUNTSVILLE, ON) – Officers of the Huntsville Detachment of the Ontario Provincial Police (O.P.P.) were active during the long weekend looking for impaired drivers.
-Two drivers were taken of the roadway as a result of their efforts.
+(HUNTSVILLE, ON) – Officers of the Huntsville Detachment of the Ontario Provincial Police (O.P.P.) are always looking for criminal driving behaviour.

-As a result of the investigation, police have charged Devin RUSCITTI, 23 years old of Brooklin Ontario with:
+As a result of the investigation, Scott WEST, 39 years old of Huntsville Ontario, has been charged with:

-The accused is scheduled to appear before the Ontario Court of Justice in Bracebridge at a later date.
+The accused was released and is to appear in February 2026 before the Ontario Court of Justice in Bracebridge Ontario.

-The accused was also issued a 90 Administrative Driver’s License Suspension and his vehicle was impounded for 7 days
+The accused was also issued a 90 Administrative Driver’s License Suspension and the vehicle was impounded for 7days.

+Categories